I am an absolute beginner and can't read music. Where do I begin?

 Are you running face to face classes yet and are they Covid safe?

-Anyone attending our ukulele lessons will be required to use the Service NSW App to check-in electronically on arrival (or sign in on the form provided) at ALL sessions using our COVID Safe Check In QR code.
+When we resume to a vague degree of normality, anyone attending our ukulele lessons will be required to use the Service NSW App to check-in electronically on arrival (or sign in on the form provided) at ALL sessions using our COVID Safe Check In QR code.

 The health and well-being of our participants is our most important priority.
 To minimise the possible transmission of COVID-19, you must NOT attend a session if you are feeling unwell and experiencing symptoms such as a cough, sore throat, fever, fatigue or shortness of breath OR you have been unwell or had close contact with a known or suspected case of COVID-19 in the last 14 days.